Sanish32/VulnerableBankApp/README.md

 On the other hand, the POST method provides a more secure way of handling any type of data, particularly sensitive data.
 With POST, the values are not exposed in the URL, which mitigates the security risk associated with data interception through the link path.

-### Description: Since the GET method is used to send the form, parameters from the form are exposed in the URL.
+### Vulnerable: Since the GET method is used to send the form, parameters from the form are exposed in the URL.
 Links:
 https://github.com/Sanish32/VulnerableBankApp/blob/b8da51c5b0b5a46344142ef6921bc3c5cc90a87c/src/pages/views.py#L21-L22
 https://github.com/Sanish32/VulnerableBankApp/blob/b8da51c5b0b5a46344142ef6921bc3c5cc90a87c/src/pages/views.py#L83-L85